tyrellcurry/entertainmentApp/README.md

 # Entertainment Web App

-A full stack mock entertainment app utilizing OpenAI built with React and Tailwind on the frontend and MongoBD on the backend.
+A full stack mock entertainment app utilizing OpenAI built with NextJS and Tailwind on the frontend and MongoBD on the backend.

 View a video of the project here: [Mock Entertainment App | Showcase](https://youtu.be/hHi97I-EuT0)